Architecture

 stax-server — the unprivileged brain

-stax-server runs as your user, as a LaunchAgent, started on login.
+stax-server runs as your user on both platforms.
 It is where everything interesting lives:

 • the run registry — one active run plus the history stax list shows;

-• the live aggregator — folds the incoming sample stream into the flamegraph, top-N tables, and per-thread breakdowns;
+• the live aggregator — folds the incoming event stream into the flamegraph, top-N tables, per-thread breakdowns, timeline, and more;

-Recording happens in-process: stax-server drives a per-run task that reads from staxd (macOS) or perf_event_open (Linux) and feeds the aggregator directly.
-There is no separate recording-driver process.
+Recording happens in-process: stax-server drives a per-run task that reads from the capture backend (staxd on macOS; staxd or an in-process perf_event_open on Linux) and feeds the aggregator directly.
+There is no separate recording-driver process and no mandatory on-disk archive in the capture loop; saving and reopening runs is a query-state/archive feature built on top of the live aggregator.

 stax — the CLI

 stax is the command you type.
 It owns no socket and holds no state.
-Every subcommand — record, top, flame, wait, … — opens a connection to stax-server (and, for record, to staxd), makes one or more RPC calls, prints the result, and exits.
+Every subcommand — record, top, flame, wait, … — opens a connection to stax-server, makes one or more RPC calls, prints the result, and exits.
+For stax record -- <command>, the CLI launches the target itself (suspended) and hands the PID to stax-server.
 If stax-server isn't running, the CLI fails loudly rather than silently doing nothing.

 How a sample travels